browserengineering/book/book/forms.md

 this point percent encoding is necessary but not conceptually interesting.

-Now that `submit_form` has built a request body, it needs make a `POST` request.
+Now that `submit_form` has built a request body, it needs to make a `POST` request.
 I'm going to defer that responsibility to the `load` function, which handles making requests: